Exact and approximate inference in graphical models: variable elimination and beyond: From Variable Elimination to Message Passing

 \section{From Variable Elimination to Message Passing}

-Message passing algorithms make use of messages, which can be described as potential functions which are external to the definition of graphical models.
-On tree-structured graphical models message passing algorithms extend the variable elimination algorithm by efficiently computing every marginals (or modes) simultaneously, when variable elimination only computes one.
-On general graphical models, message passing algorithms can still be applied but either provide approximate results efficiently or have an exponential running cost.
+On tree-structured graphical models, message passing algorithms extend the variable elimination algorithm by efficiently computing every marginals (or max-marginals) simultaneously, when variable elimination only computes one.
+On general graphical models, message passing algorithms can still be applied.
+They either provide approximate results efficiently, or have an exponential running cost.

-We present how it may be conceptually interesting to view these algorithms as performing a re-parametrization of the original graphical model \emph{i.e.}, modifications of the potentials, instead of producing external messages, which are not easy to interpret by themselves.
+We also present a less classical interpretation of the message passing algorithms: it may be conceptually interesting to view these algorithms as performing a re-parametrisation of the original graphical model, i.e. a rewriting of the potentials without modifying the joint distribution.
+Instead of producing external messages, the re-parametrisation produces an equivalent MRF, where marginals can be easily accessed, and which can be better adapted that the original one for initialising further processing.